elastest/elastest.io-docs/docs/jenkins/index.md

 <h4 class="holder-subtitle link-top">Plugin installation</h4>

-For install the ElasTest Plugin you should follow this steps:
+To install the ElasTest Plugin you should follow this steps:

-*   Go to your Jenkins site and click in **Manage Jenkins / Manage Plugins**.
+*   Go to your Jenkins installation and click in **Manage Jenkins / Manage Plugins**.
-*   The next step is to open the **Available** tab and search elastest.
-The ElasTest plugin will display and you will can check the box and click the Install plugin button.
+*   The next step is to open the **Available** tab and search "elastest".
+The ElasTest plugin will appear and you will check the box and click the "Install plugin" button.

 <p></p>